playcanvas/blog/_posts/2023-06-26-playcanvas-adds-sketchfab-itegration.markdown

 ### Accessing Sketchfab from the Asset Store

 Earlier this month, we [announced](https://blog.playcanvas.com/announcing-the-new-playcanvas-asset-store/) the brand new PlayCanvas Asset Store.
 The Asset Store is an in-Editor panel of useful assets that you can use in your projects.
-With a few clicks, you can browser, discover and import various types of content.
-So it the obvious place to incorporate the vast Sketchfab content library.
+With a few clicks, you can browse, discover and import various types of content.
+So it is the obvious place to incorporate the vast Sketchfab content library.

-So to access the Sketchfab library, simply hit the Asset Store button on the Asset Panel header and select the SKETCHFAB filter on the left.
+To access the Sketchfab library, simply hit the Asset Store button on the Asset Panel header and select the SKETCHFAB filter on the left.

 [![Open Sketchfab](/assets/media/asset-store-sketchfab-open.gif)](/assets/media/asset-store-sketchfab-open.gif)